 - Ports and Outlets: 12 (AC, USB-C, USB-A, car ports, RV port)

-From me and my fellow RVers whom I talked with, the Anker SOLIX F2000 is a powerhouse for heavy power users who need reliable performance while off-grid.
+From me and my fellow RVers whom I talked with, the Anker SOLIX F2000 is a powerhouse solar generator for heavy RV power users who need reliable performance while off-grid.
 Its robust 2400W output and high-capacity battery make it a top choice for RVers and campers like us who need to power larger appliances without worry.

 Capacity Test